Want to quickly get rid of your hangover? Click here.

 Can IV fluid bags help with two day hangovers?

 What is even more is that as you peruse the package options, you can also choose to add pain relievers and anti-nausea medications, making IV hydration the ultimate cocktail of your dreams.

-Now that you are sold, you are probably wondering exactly how this whole process works.
-You will be pleased to know that Reset IV Hydration can be found in your major party-zone hotspots including Las Vegas, South Florida, and Los Angeles, with the hopes to expand to even more cities.
+You will be pleased to know that Reset IV Hydration can be found in your major party-zone hotspots including Las Vegas, South Florida, and Los Angeles (with more to come).

 After you have decided upon an antidote, a medical professional will arrive at your home, office, or even yacht to administer the IV and have you feeling back to normal in no time.

 What’s the catch?

 Get this… there isn’t one!
 IV therapy truly is a safe and effective way to cure (or prevent, check out the pre-game package) your worst hangover.
-With this low-risk, quick fix, you are delivering hydration and nutrients directly into the bloodstream.
+With this quick fix, you are delivering hydration and nutrients directly into the bloodstream.
 Treatments generally take between 25-45 minutes and you’ll be well on your way to recovery.